wp-plugins/mailchimp-forms-by-mailmunch/readme.txt

 To learn more, just check out: [MailChimp](http://mailchimp.com/features/all/)

 = Do I need to have a MailChimp Account? =
-Yes, you can register for one for free at [MailChimp](https://mailchimp.com/sign up/ "MailChimp Signup").
+Yes, you can register on MailChimp at [MailChimp](https://mailchimp.com/sign up/ "MailChimp Signup").

 = Do I need to have lists already set up in MailChimp? = Yes, you have to have at least 1 list set up in MailChimp.